lan17/celery-redis-poll/README.md

 The default Celery Redis backend uses Redis pub/sub for real-time task result notifications.
 While pub/sub provides immediate updates, it can face challenges in certain scenarios:

-- High memory usage in Redis due to pub/sub channel maintenance
+- Deadlocks in highly concurrent/multi-threaded workloads due to single-threaded nature of Redis and Celery clients.
-- Connection stability issues in distributed environments
-- Potential message loss during network interruptions
-- Scaling limitations with large numbers of subscribers
+- Higher overhead with `SUBSCRIBE` channels.

 This backend provides a more robust alternative by using a polling mechanism instead.